(Please note that although the screen shots in this article are from Pic Scanner, the tips apply equally to Pic Scanner Gold).

 Scan near a window to get indirect light and no glare.
 Electric light (scanning at night) is OK, but colors may come out different in white (fluorescent) vs. yellow light.

-Most of all, the resolution of cropped photos depends on how you scan.
+Most of all, the scan resolution of cropped photos depends on HOW you scan.

 Now let’s see three examples that illustrate right and wrong ways to scan:

-If you hold the camera too far (Photo #2), there is too much background and too little photo.
-So, while the photo will be auto-cropped correctly, most of your megapixels will be discarded and you will end up with a low resolution scan.
-However, if the camera is too close and the photo extends beyond the viewfinder frame (Photo #3), photo will be cropped inaccurately.
+In photo #2, the camera is too far.
+Too much background; too little photo.
+So, while cropping will be correct, most of your megapixels will be discarded and you’ll get a low resolution scan.
+Conversely, if the camera is too close and the photo extends beyond the scanner frame (Photo #3), photo will be cropped inaccurately.
 Photo #1 is the correct way to scan.